IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/replace-the-stock-android-app-support.md

 title: Replace the Stock Android App Support
 ---

-The TomTom IndiGO app launcher provides stock implementations for providing the list of Android apps to show in the app launcher panel and for launching the Android apps when they are selected.
+The TomTom Digital Cockpit app launcher provides stock implementations for providing the list of Android apps to show in the app launcher panel and for launching the Android apps when they are selected.

-The stock Android app source provider will provide the list of Android apps which are present on the device, and that were not installed as part of the TomTom IndiGO system image or subsequent TomTom IndiGO updates.
+The stock Android app source provider will provide the list of Android apps which are present on the device, and that were not installed as part of the TomTom Digital Cockpit system image or subsequent TomTom Digital Cockpit updates.
 If there is a requirement to show or filter apps based on different criteria then this can be done by overriding the stock app source provider.

 An example of an alternative Android app source implementation could be one which returns a fixed list of pre-installed apps.

-TomTom IndiGO provides stock implementations for launching "launchable" Android apps (that is, standard Android apps with a launcher activity) and Android media apps (that is, media source apps that can be launched in a media player).
+TomTom Digital Cockpit provides stock implementations for launching "launchable" Android apps (that is, standard Android apps with a launcher activity) and Android media apps (that is, media source apps that can be launched in a media player).
 Launch handling for these two Android app types can be overridden individually with separate implementations or both can be overridden together with a